 List of Other Relevant Event IDs

-For many users, manual auditing can be both time consuming and unreliable, as does not generate instant alerts and reports for Active Directory changes.
+For many users, manual auditing can be both time consuming and unreliable, as you have to search lots of audit logs in event viewer, it does not generate instant alerts and reports for Active Directory changes.

-LepideAuditor for Active Directory records the details of every change made in the configuration of Active Directory and generates 90 reports in three different categories – Active Directory Modification Reports, Active Directory Security Reports, and Active Directory State Reports.
+Lepide’s Active Directory audit solution for records the details of every change made in the configuration of Active Directory and generates 90 reports in three different categories – Active Directory Modification Reports, Active Directory Security Reports, and Active Directory State Reports.

 Below are some screenshots that show how our Active Directory auditing solution helps IT administrators track changes in Active Directory objects.
 Three reports are shown below; a report for objects created, objects deleted and objects modified.